What the Heck Is My Executive Functions Capacity?

-If you read our blogs or have worked with us, you might be wondering what the executive functions capacity we are talking about is and why it is so important.
-Good question.
-In a not- so-good answer, it is our capacity to perform our executive functioning skills.
-Haha, yes, I just took the phrase you were confused about and added more words.
-To really understand this, we have to understand executive functions in the brain.
+If you read our blogs or have worked with us, you might be wondering what the executive functions capacity is our capacity to perform our executive functioning skills.
+We have to understand executive functions in the brain to really understand this.
 How does this magnificent organ that is known as the command center of our bodies work?
 Without diving into a full-on Biology lesson, our brain is split up into 4 lobes, one of which is called the frontal lobe.
 Our executive functions dwell in a part of this lobe called the prefrontal cortex.

 This region is in charge of planning complex cognitive behavior, personality expression, decision making, and moderating social behavior.
 In short, it allows us to perform purposeful, goal-orientated behaviors in an unstructured environment.
 For a more in-depth explanation, check out our “What are executive functioning skills” blog.
 Next time you are thinking really hard with your executive functions, touch your forehead, there is a reason why it is so hot!